Archaeologists unravel secrets of 18,700-year-old burial of the Red Lady of el Miron

 Researchers excavating the cave where she was buried call her the Red Lady of el Miròn.
 They announced this month that they found a triangular engraving on a large limestone block possibly placed to mark the grave.
 They interpret the engraving as representing the female pubis.

 New Scientist magazine says this is the first Magdalenian culture burial site found on the Iberian Peninsula after a 150-year search.
 The Magdalenian Age in Europe lasted from about 19,000 to 11,000 years before the present.
-The woman lived during the Ice Age.
+The woman lived during the Ice Age and was part of a population that expanded from south-west Europe as the ice sheets melted.

 The researchers wrote an article for the Journal of Archaeological Science about the Red Lady’s burial for the March 2015 issue.
 An abstract of this article at ResearchGate says: